Curriculum-Resources/overview-and-guidlines/outline.md

 	       * utilize seed data and factories
 	       * identify and apply RESTful and nested resources in Rails
 	       * utilize partials for modular views and nested views
-	       * application testing with RSPEC or TestUnit
+	       * more application testing with RSPEC or TestUnit
 	          * controller, integration, feature, and Model specs
 	       * discuss and apply authentication in a Rails application
 	       * discuss mailers and password reset